kevincox/rustymedia/README.md

 ## Transcoding

-Right now transcoding is hardcoded to target the 1st gen chromecast.
-Eventually this will detect the client and transcode appropriately.
+The server automatically transcodes to formats that the client supports.
+Right now only Chromecast and VLC clients are supported.

-The transcodes are cached on the `/tmp` filesystem.
-Currently they are purged only on exit.
+Recent transcodes are cached in /tmp.